Enchilada Mini Cakes

 Enchilada Mini Cakes Ingredients

-• one 15 ounce can of organic tomato sauce
+- one 15 ounce can of organic or non-GMO tomato sauce

-• 1 package organic corn tortillas (if you don’t have tortillas, you can make your own flour tortillas and use those)
+- 1 package organic or non-GMO corn tortillas (if you don’t have tortillas, you can make your own flour tortillas and use those)

 Enchilada Mini Cakes Directions